 2024 public enquiry

-The government is launching a public enquiry into the latest version of the National Climate Energy Plan from 5 February.
-For four weeks, citizens and stakeholders can express their opinions on federal policy and certain aspects of the national plan shared with the regions.
+On 5 February 2024, the government launched a public enquiry into the latest version of the National Climate Energy Plan.
+For four weeks, citizens and stakeholders were able to express their opinions on federal policy and certain aspects of the national plan shared with the regions.
 This process, required by European regulations, aims to actively include the public in the development of federal energy and climate policy.

-Most of the questions relate to the federal part of the plan, but they also include two questions on aspects shared with the regions.
+Most of the questions concerned the federal part of the plan, but they also included two questions on aspects shared with the regions.
 Surveys on the regional aspects of the plan have also been or are being carried out by the regions.

 The contributions received will be taken into account when updating the plan, which should be submitted to the European Commission by 30 June 2024.